naftasantos/StreamBase/README.md

 1. The server should be able to receive both sync/async connection requests from clients
 1. The server should be able to store data provided by the client via NamedPipe in a reasonable data structure
 1. The server should be able to register a custom class (w/ related functions, attributes) which can be used by the client (see req-4)
-     * Assumption: Custom class means an instance of a class with custom values to its properties associated with a given client.

 1. The server should be able to store the custom objects created by the client for the custom class created in req-7

+# Assumptions:
-Assumption: NamedPipes API refers to Microsoft Windows' NamedPipes API
+* NamedPipes API refers to Microsoft Windows' NamedPipes API
+* Custom class on req-7 means an instance of a class with custom values to its properties associated with a given client.

+# Decisions
+* Since there is no requirement for multiple simultaneous connections, I decided to have single connection implemented to speed up the development